t-mart/mousehole/README.md

    curl -X PUT http://localhost:5010/setCookie -d "your_cookie_value"
    ```

-   The response should be something like `{"message":"Cookie value updated"}`.
+   The response should be `{"success":true,"message":"Cookie value updated"}`.

 4. Now you can trigger a manual update of the IP address by issuing an HTTP
    `POST` request to the `/updateIp` endpoint.